Learn things that don't change

 8. Grokking Algorithms by Aditya Bhargava.

 It is an easy-to-understand book on applying standard algorithms to developers' daily practical problems.
-It starts with sorting and searching and then moves on to data compression and artificial intelligence with code samples in Python.
-Probably the best book to begin your algorithm journey with.
+It begins with sorting and searching, then proceeds to data compression and artificial intelligence, accompanied by code samples in Python.
+Probably the best book to start your algorithm journey with.

 9. Introduction to Algorithms, by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, Clifford Stein

 It is one of the most famous books on in-depth algorithms (CLRS).
 It represents a comprehensive guide for all readers, from beginners to professionals.
 Each chapter is relatively self-contained and can be used as a unit of study.
-Algorithms are described in English and pseudocode, so they can be familiar even to someone who didn’t do much coding.
+Algorithms are described in English and pseudocode, making them familiar even to someone who hasn’t done much coding.

 Data